Aju Business Daily

-Aju News Corporation (also known as Aju News) is an economic newspaper launched in October 2007 by former Korea Economic Daily and Seoul Economic Daily reporter Kwak Young-gil, and published in South Korea.
+Aju News Corporation (also known as Aju Business Daily) is an economic newspaper launched in October 2007 by former Korea Economic Daily and Seoul Economic Daily reporter Kwak Young-gil, and published in South Korea.
 Based in Seoul, it is a major newspaper in South Korea.

 History

 Aju Business Daily was founded in October 2007.
 In October 2010, it began to cooperate with Hong Kong–based Wen Wei Po to provide news about the Chinese economy.